wzy816/fundamentals/README.md

 | O(N)     | big oh    | upper bound, worst case    |
 | Ω(N)     | big omega | lower bound, best case     |

-If one algorithm has same (or wihtin constant factor) upper bound and lower bound, we say it is optimal.
+If one algorithm has the same (or wihtin constant factor) upper bound and lower bound, we say it is optimal.

 ### (Memory) Space

-For primitives it is a fixed byte size; For array it is the size of each item multiplied by N; For object it must include overhead, reference and padding.
+For primitives it is a fixed byte size; for arrays it is the size of each item multiplied by N; for an object it must include overhead, reference and padding.

 ## Setup